tejasp1197/Hopitality_domain_PBreport-2023/README.md

-# Procurement Specialist specializing in the analysis of business data, as well as expertise in the fields of purchasing and supply chain management.
+# Procurement Specialist specializing in the analysis of business data
+##(as well as expertise in the fields of purchasing and supply chain management)

 #### Technical Skills: Power-BI, PowerApps, Sharepoint, SQL, MS-Excel